10 Signs Of Online Fake Job Adverts (SCAMS)

 Before agreeing to an interview, do your research.
 If it’s a real company, you should be able to find information about the company by doing an online search.
 Finding information does not guarantee that the company is legit, but if you can’t find anything, you can bet it’s a scam.
 One reader got a scam job offer from Fijax.com:

-- Tip: When searching for information about the company, search for both the company’s name and the email address.
-Also, copy/paste paragraphs from the email into the search box.
+• Tip: When searching for information about the company, search for both the company’s name and the email address.
+Also, copy and paste paragraphs from the email into the search box.
 Scammers may change the company name but re-use the other parts of the email, and it’s possible you’ll find an identical email posted online.

-Some of my readers tell me that they’ve received checks that look like real cashiers checks.
-They are instructed to deposit the check, keep some of the money for themselves and send the rest of the money to someone else via Western Union or Money Gram.
+Some of my readers tell me that they’ve received checks that look like real cashier checks.
+They are instructed to deposit the check, keep some of the money for themselves, and send the rest of the money to someone else via Western Union or Money Gram.
 Then, a few days or weeks later, they get a call from the bank saying the check is fake.
-They have lost money they sent.
+They have lost the money they sent.
 Here’s an example from a reader:

 They Want You to Pay for Something